karldyson/dnsimple-go/README.md

 ### dnsimple-ds

-This script facilitates the manipulation of the DS records for a given domain within the TLD's zonefile.
+dnsimple-ds facilitates the manipulation of the DS records for a given domain within the TLD's zonefile.

-In the case of adding, given you should not want to add a DS record for a key that is not published, the script will use a nameserver, defaulting to 127.0.0.1, to query for the DNSKEYs for the domain.
+In the case of adding, given you should not want to add a DS record for a key that is not published, checks will use a nameserver, defaulting to 127.0.0.1, to query for the DNSKEYs for the domain.

-It expects the server to either provide an authoritative response (setting AA) or to conduct DNSSEC validation (setting AD).
-You should therefore trust the server you set in the configuration.
+It is expected that the server to either provide an authoritative response (setting AA) or to conduct DNSSEC validation (setting AD).
+You should therefore trust the server you set in the configuration if you're not running locally on the authoritative server.

 I run this locally on the auth primary for my zones.

+Further checks will then be carried out in order to warn the user if:

+* The requested key is a Zone Signing Key instead of a Key Signing Key
+* The requested key is not being used to sign the DNSKEY record set

+The user is prompted, if there are warnings, to see if they want to proceed.

+This behaviour can be overridden and the operation forced with the -force flag.

-The script will then create the DS from the key and submit that to the API.
+The DS record will then be created from the DNSKEY and submitted to the API.

 ## Caveats